 Today’s cheap invitations don’t have to look like you got a bargain or scored a hefty discount.
 We’re telling you where to buy affordable invitations for your wedding that will make a great impression on your guests and save you money.

-The trick is not necessarily how much you spend but where you buy your cheap wedding invitations that matters.
+The trick is not how much you spend but where you find your invitations.
+Some places offer better prices for additional pieces, like RSVP cards and even bonuses like free addressing on your envelopes.
 To help, we’re rounding up nine of the best places to buy inexpensive invitations for your big day.

 On to the list!

 Here’s our list for the best places to buy cheap wedding invitations online that look beautiful.

 Etsy has a variety of invitation styles that range from very cheap to luxurious.
 You can actually separate your search by price on the left-hand sidebar when you search their website.
 As a bonus, new invites are added daily, so it’s no wonder couples love Etsy for cheap yet custom wedding invites (and everything else).

 Whether you want printed invitations or a custom invitation you can print yourself, you’ll find it there.
 There are dozens of themes, colors, typography, paper choices, templates, styles, and more to choose from.

 There are way too many beautiful designers to name them all, but here are a few that are trending right now. to give you some ideas.
 These cheap wedding invitations from Whimsical Prints are always a hot-selling invite design for fall and come in at only $1 each.

 These kraft paper invitations are always a great option (from White and Kraft):